 Visitors to our website

-When someone visits nationalchurchestrust.org or explorechurches.org we collect standard internet log information and details of visitor behaviour patterns in order to provide the best experience we can for users and keep the site up to date and relevant.
+When someone visits nationalchurchestrust.org, explorechurches.org or maintenancebooker.org we collect standard internet log information and details of visitor behaviour patterns in order to provide the best experience we can for users and keep the sites up to date and relevant.
 We will not associate any data gathered from this site with any personal data from any source.

 We collect information from or about the computers, phones, or other devices where you access our websites.
 We may associate the information we collect from your different devices, which helps us provide a consistent user experience.